wenwen0319/GVCA/README.md

 * Cudnn 7

 ### File structure:
-There are only one .py file as a demo for MUTAG dataset.
-The folder NUTAG_dataset contains the pre-arranged WEAVE encoding with different walk numbers per graph and walk length.
-Slight parameter modification is required to load different settings.
+There are two .py files as a demo for DHA dataset.
+The loader_class_euc.py file is the data loader.
+The GVCA.py contains the main code for GVCA.

 ```
 .